-The object passed to \py{spec} can be any of the following four types: \begin{itemize} \item a SymPy matrix \item a NumPy array \item a list of lists (specifying a matrix) \item a list of 2-tuples \end{itemize} The data type of the elements contained within the first three of these options can be any of the following: numerical (including all scalars from SymPy, NumPy, and the standard library), SymPy symbolic (including expressions), or string representations of such scalar types.
+The object passed to \py{spec} can be any of the following four types: \begin{itemize} \item a SymPy matrix \item a NumPy array \item a list of lists (describing a matrix) \item a list of 2-tuples \end{itemize} The data type of the elements contained within the first three of these options can be any of the following: numerical (including all scalars from SymPy, NumPy, and the standard library), SymPy symbolic (including expressions), or string representations of such scalar types.
 However, the fourth option{\textemdash}the bespoke list-of-tuples format{\textemdash}is intended to be the primary way of characterizing quantum states in Qhronology.
-Its structure is reasonably straightforward: each 2-tuple contains first an amplitude or probability (a scalar expression as a numerical, symbolic, or string value), followed by a list of non-negative integers corresponding to the levels of the number states of the desired basis vector.
-In the case of multiple such tuples in the given list, the resulting quantum state is the sum of all components formed from each individual tuple.
+Its structure is reasonably straightforward: each 2-tuple contains an amplitude or probability (a scalar expression as a numerical, symbolic, or string value) followed by a list of non-negative integers corresponding to the levels of the number states of the desired basis vector.
+The resulting quantum state is simply the sum of the components corresponding to each individual tuple.
 For example, passing the list \py{[("α", [0, 0]), ("β", [1, 1])]} to \py{spec} in a \py{QuantumState} construction yields a state which corresponds to one of the following forms (depending on the values passed to the other core arguments): \begin{itemize} \item \py{form} is \py{"vector"}: $\alpha\ket{0,0} + \beta\ket{1,1}$ \item \py{form} is \py{"matrix"}: \begin{itemize} \item \py{kind} is \py{"pure"}: $\abs{\alpha}^2\ket{0,0}\bra{0,0} + \alpha\conj{\beta}\ket{0,0}\bra{1,1} + \conj{\alpha}\beta\ket{1,1}\bra{0,0} + \abs{\beta}^2\ket{1,1}\bra{1,1}$ \item \py{kind} is \py{"mixed"}: $\alpha\ket{0,0}\bra{0,0} + \beta\ket{1,1}\bra{1,1}$ \end{itemize} \end{itemize} Thus, despite being an unfamiliar way to describe the values and structure of quantum states, the list-of-tuples format is concise and powerful, making it highly useful.